 Three differences matter most.

 Meta and Google have a decade of measurement.
 OpenAI has months.
 Treat early benchmarks as directional.
 Build a clean test design, hold a portion of budget back as a comparison cell, and revisit your CPA targets monthly.
-The platform will mature fast and what is true today will be wrong by Q1 2027.
+The platform will mature fast and what’s true today will be wrong by Q1 2027.

 What about the competitors?